Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization: Algorithm: Single Human Suggestion

-For the case where the human suggestion $\hat{\mathcal{S}}$ is not an ordered set, each possible ordering corresponds to a set of constraints like Eq. \eqref{eq:all_linear_inequality}.
-Such a case is more practical in applications: human operators know the solutions based on their expertise and observation but they do not have the concept of ordering of a solution set.
-All these sets of constraints can be connected using OR logic similar to disjunctive inequalities.
-We can use the Big-$M$ reformulation technique to formulate the problem as a Mixed Integer Quadratic Programming (MIQP) problem. \begin{problem}[Unordered-ISM (U-ISM)] where $k$ is the index for the possible ordering of $\hat{\mathcal{S}}$; $j$ is the index for all linear inequalities corresponding to an ordering; $y_k$ is a binary variable to indicate which ordering constraint is active; $M$ is a large enough positive number. \end{problem} In Problem \ref{problem:unordered_ism}, we add a binary variable $y_k$ to indicate whether an ordering is active.
+\begin{subproblem}[Unordered-ISM (U-ISM)] where $k$ is the index for the possible ordering of $\hat{\mathcal{S}}$, $j$ is the index for all linear inequalities corresponding to an ordering, $y_k$ is a binary variable to indicate which ordering constraint is active, and $M$ is a large enough positive number. \end{subproblem} In Subproblem \ref{problem:unordered_ism}, we add a binary variable $y_k$ to indicate whether an ordering is active.
 If $y_k = 1$, then the inequalities for $k$-th ordering is active in Eq. \eqref{eq:sequence_inequality_unordered}, i.e., the RHS of Eq. \eqref{eq:sequence_inequality_unordered} is zero.
 If $y_k = 0$, the RHS of Eq. \eqref{eq:sequence_inequality_unordered} is a large number $M$, the inequalities are trivially satisfied.
 We enforce that there should be only one active ordering in Eq. \eqref{eq:integer_constraints_unordered}.